nickvidal/community-growth/README.md

 * establish stronger ties with project partners,
 * build an affiliates and ambassadors program,
 * further expand the CHAOSS community internationally,
-* promote "satellite" events and activities.
+* promote main event, as well as "satellite" events and activities.

 ## Audience